 The U.S. Equal Opportunity Employment Commission (EEOC) defines workplace sexual harassment as “unwelcome sexual advances or conduct of a sexual nature which unreasonably interferes with the performance of a person’s job or creates an intimidating, hostile, or offensive work environment.”
 The two illegal types of sexual harassment are quid pro quo and a hostile work environment.
 A quid pro quo form of harassment occurs when someone in authority requires that subordinates tolerate sexual harassment in order to keep their jobs or employment benefits.

 Seek Legal Assistance For New York Sexual Harassment from a New York Sexual Harassment Attorney

 Sexual harassment and abuse in the workplace cause serious harm to both women and men.
 In fact, a recent survey from the John Hopkins School of Public Health found that 81% of women and 43% of men have experienced sexual harassment at some point in their lifetime.
 These numbers are remarkably high.
 Victims in New York can pursue legal action to take control of these difficult situations.
-If you need assistance navigating your rights in New York City as a result of a “Me Too” situation, the Law Office of Christopher Q. Davis can assist you with information on your legal rights in New York State and New York City.
+If you need assistance navigating your rights in New York City as a result of a “Me Too” situation, the Working Solutions Law Firm can assist you with information on your legal rights in New York State and New York City.
 Contact us today at (646) 430-7930 to schedule a free case evaluation and receive experienced legal counsel.